-In the absence of such requirements, we have elected to use the definition for "director independence" under the NASDAQ stock market's listing standards, which defines an "independent director" as "a person other than an executive officer or employee of us or our subsidiaries or any other individual having a relationship which, in the opinion of the Company's board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director."
+A majority of our directors currently are "independent directors" as defined under the NASDAQ stock market's listing standards, which defines an "independent director" as "a person other than an executive officer or employee of us or our subsidiaries or any other individual having a relationship which, in the opinion of the Company's board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director."
 The definition further provides that, among others, employment of a director by us (or any parent or subsidiary of ours) at any time during the past three years is considered a bar to independence regardless of the determination of our Board of Directors.

-Our Board of Directors has determined that, with the exception of Dr. Singh, for the purposes of serving on our Board, all of our directors are "independent" under the NASDAQ Stock Market's listing standards.
+Our Board of Directors has determined that, with the exception of Dr. Hawkins, for the purposes of serving on our Board, all of our other directors are "independent" under the NASDAQ Stock Market's listing standards.

-The Board of Directors held seven meetings during the 2013 fiscal year.
-Each director attended at least 75% of the aggregate of the total meetings of the Board that were held during the portion of the 2013 fiscal year in which he served as a director.
+The Board of Directors held ten meetings during the 2014 fiscal year.
+Each director attended at least 75% of the aggregate of the total meetings of the Board that were held during the portion of the 2014 fiscal year in which he served as a director.